NoBlackBoxes/LastBlackBox/boxes/atoms/_resources/lessons/Atomic-Structure.md

 - Happy Atoms (Noble Gases)

 ## Lesson
-- Draw your favorite atom in the "classical" style
++ **TASK**: Draw your favorite atom in the "classical" style
+> You should have thr appropriate number fo electrons in each orbital.